kratuvwxyz/change-plog-public/README.md

-Below is an example of a **README.md** file for your VS Code extension:

----

 # Changelog Updater Extension

 The **Changelog Updater Extension** automates the process of updating your project's changelog directly from your source files.
 Simply type a specially formatted command in your editor, and the extension will handle the rest by incrementing version numbers, adding timestamps, and inserting a new entry into your changelog table.